Piszmog/cloudconfigclient/README.md

 	configClient, err := cloudconfigclient.New(cloudconfigclient.LocalEnv(&http.Client{}))
 	// Or
 	configClient, err = cloudconfigclient.New(cloudconfigclient.Local(&http.Client{}, "http://localhost:8888"))
+	// or to create a Client for a Spring Config Server using Basic Authentication configClient, err = cloudconfigclient.New(cloudconfigclient.Basic(&http.Client{}, "username", "password" "http://localhost:8888"))
 	// or to create a Client for a Spring Config Server in Cloud Foundry configClient, err = cloudconfigclient.New(cloudconfigclient.DefaultCFService())
 	// or to create a Client for a Spring Config Server with OAuth2